OxoGhost01/drl_leaning/README.md

 Fell free to explore, ask something, take the files or use it for something else, as long as you mention me.

 Have fun !

+PS : python 3.10.12 is (for now) the best python versino to follow the course and to do some DRL